beast-dev/doc/tutorials/workshop_discrete_diffusion_ebov/workshop_discrete_diffusion_ebov.md

 ### Analyzing the BEAST output using TreeTracer

 It's interesting that the trace plot of the joint density in Tracer already seemed fairly stable after only 4 million iterations.
+Let's have a look in `TreeTracer` (Hong et al., 2026) if the chain has already converged in phylogenetic tree space.
+There are two tutorials on TreeTracer readily available: [TreeTracer tutorial 1](beast_analysing_beast_output) and [TreeTracer tutorial 2](tracer_convergence).
+Launch `TreeTracer`, load the <samp>EBOV_DRC_18-20_BASTA_10m.trees</samp> file, and click the `Compute RF distances` and `Compute MDS` buttons:

 {% include image.html file="bastatreetracer1.png" prefix=root_url %}

 {% include image.html file="bastatreetracer2.png" prefix=root_url %}